indygreg/mozilla-central-legacy/README.txt

 Design and implementation decisions were influenced by the following principles in which I fervently believe:

-* Turn-key initial experience.
+* Turn-key experience.
 Compiling Mozilla projects (or any project for that matter) shouldn't require you to read pages of docs or consult anything other than the README in the root of the source directory.
-One of my main goals was to make this initial (and even on-going) experience as painless as possible.
+One of my main goals was to make the initial and on-going experiences as painless as possible.

 * Everything is a library.
 All the new code is written inside Python modules.
-  Others should be able to hook into the core build APIs with minimal effort and should be able to construct new and exciting tools on top of them.
+  Others should be able to hook into the core build APIs with minimal effort.
+  This should enable construction of new and exciting tools on top of them.

 Unified Build Tool
 ------------------

 A new tool, build.py, is introduced in the main source directory.
-This file serves as a gateway to common build actions, including build configuration.
+It serves as a gateway to common build actions, including build configuration.

-The first time you run build.py,

-  $ ./build.py

-The tool recognizes that you don't have an existing build config and opens a wizard to help you create one.
+The first time you run build.py with any build-related action, it recognizes that you don't have an existing build config and opens a wizard to help you create one.
 Behind the scenes it writes out a config file.
 But, this file is transparent to the user and is managed through build.py.
 These config files are replacements for mozconfig files.
+They accomplish the same and more.

 You launch build.py with an action you want to perform.
 Common actions are "configure," "makefiles," or "build."
 When you run an action, the prerequisites